AlexxNica/closure-compiler-npm/README.md

 ```

 ### gulp.src base option
-Gulp attempts to set the base of a glob from the point of the first wildcard.
-This isn't always
+Gulp attempts to set the base of a glob from the point of the first wildcard, but this is not always what you desire.
+To override this behavior, you can set a specific base path to `gulp.src` using the `{base: 'path'}` option.
-what is desired.
-Users can specify the { base: 'path' } option to `gulp.src` calls to override
-this behavior.

 ### Advanced Usage with Arguments Array: